Vijay Amritraj: Early life

-Vijay was born in Madras, India to Maggie Dhairyam and Robert Amritraj.
-He has two brothers, Anand Amritraj and Ashok Amritraj, who were also international tennis players.
+Vijay was born in Madras, India to a Tamil Christian Nadar family consisting of parents Maggie Dhairyam and Robert Amritraj,and brothers Anand Amritraj and Ashok Amritraj, who were also international tennis players.

 Career

 After playing his first Grand Prix event in 1970, Amritraj achieved his first success in singles in 1973 when he reached the quarterfinals at two Grand Slam events.
 At Wimbledon, he lost in five sets to the eventual champion Jan Kodeš and later that summer at the US Open, lost to Ken Rosewall after having beaten Rod Laver two rounds earlier.

-Amritraj beat Björn Borg in the second round in the US Open in 1974 before losing to Rosewall in quarterfinals.
+Amritraj beat Björn Borg in the second round in the US Open in 1974, losing to Rosewall in quarterfinals.
 In 1979, he lost in the second round of Wimbledon to defending champion Borg after being up two sets to one and leading 4–1 in the fourth set.
 He reached his career-high ranking in singles of world No. 16 in July 1980.
-In 1981, he reached the quarterfinals of Wimbledon before losing in five sets to Jimmy Connors after being up 2–0.
+In 1981, he reached the quarterfinals of Wimbledon before losing in five sets to Jimmy Connors.
 He beat John McEnroe in the first round of Cincinnati Masters in 1984.
 Overall, he had five career wins over Jimmy Connors in their eleven matches.

 Amritraj was part of the India Davis Cup team that reached the finals in 1974 and 1987.
-Amritraj had a career singles win–loss record 384–296, winning 16 singles and 13 doubles titles.
+Amritraj had a career singles win–loss record 405–312, winning 15 singles and 13 doubles titles.

 Acting career

 Amritraj has also pursued an acting career.
 His best known role is probably as the MI6 intelligence operative Vijay in the 1983 James Bond film Octopussy.
-He also appeared briefly in Star Trek IV: The Voyage Home (1986) as an unnamed starship captain.
+He also appeared briefly in Star Trek IV: The Voyage Home (1986) as starship captain Joel Randolph.

-He was also a regular character in the NBC TV series The Last Precinct and the Yakov Smirnoff comedy What a Country, as well as a guest star on various television shows such as Hart to Hart.
-He has since gone on to become a sports commentator, has been a judge at the Miss Universe pageant and has developed a multimedia business.
+He was also a regular character in the NBC TV series The Last Precinct and the Yakov Smirnoff comedy What a Country!, as well as a guest star on various television shows such as Hart to Hart.
+He has since gone on to become a sports commentator, has been a judge at the Miss Universe pageant, and has developed a multimedia business.
 Amritraj also hosts a talk show named Dimensions with Vijay Amritraj broadcast on CNN-IBN.